 All of iPage’s plans also come with an SSL certificate included for basic security, and one year of free domain registration (these two offerings are pretty common among web hosting providers).

-iPage’s shared plan starts at $1.99 per month, but this cost depends on how much time you want to sign up for in advance.
+iPage’s shared plan starts at $1.99 per month for a three-year plan, but this cost depends on how much time you want to sign up for in advance.
 The more time you commit to at sign-up, the more money you’ll save.